CBWC Ministries serves and resources our churches to engage mission within the communities to which God has called them.

 - Providing resources to engage in fruitful ministry

-Consider asking your congregation to join Venture, a partnership program where you can participate firsthand in the joys of church planting by supporting a young church in its formative years.
+Consider asking your congregation to join in a partnership program where you can participate firsthand in the joys of church planting by supporting a young church in its formative years.
+Contact us find out more

-For $100 a month, you can be a part of Venture.
+For $100 a month, you can be a part of bolstering a young congregation.

 -CBWC Church Planter in Vancouver